Consummatio, 2002

 set the final fire.

-is swept clean of remains
+North America, when the chamberis swept clean of remains

 there will be found non-combusted